yuulive/hfkhv/README.md

 - [ ] make execute order deterministic
 - [ ] support stable rust
 - [ ] support for initial data (can be achieved by creating custom functions to initialize the data)
+- [ ] generate project from existing database